 - 40 nickels.

 - 50 pennies.

 The different coin denominations will each have different wrappers, so make sure you’ve stocked up on an assortment to roll all your coins.

 If you don’t have a coin sorting machine, it’s helpful to clear a space on a flat surface so you can spread out your coins.
 Start to organize them in piles based on value.

+You might want to keep an eye out for any valuable coins hiding in your change.
 Once you’ve got all your pennies, nickels, dimes and quarters separated, start to count them.

 Count the coins